 Following successful lobbying by the NRLA, courts have reopened across England and Wales.
 From 1 June in England, restrictions on possession have started to ease, including allowing enforcement of possession orders and reduced default notice periods, and plans to remove all restrictions from 1 October.
 Details are available here.
-In Wales, restrictions on enforcement have ended, but default six month notice periods remain in place for most types of possession notice, except antisocial behaviour, until the end of March and will be reviewed every three weeks.
+In Wales, restrictions on enforcement have ended, but default six month notice periods remain in place for most types of possession notice, except antisocial behaviour, until the end of June and will be reviewed every three weeks.
 For more information see our resources section.

 With private landlords now facing waits of up to two years to regain possession, they cannot be expected to continue to foot the bill for government failure.
 There must now be a plan to support households to pay their bills and to compensate landlords fully for their lost income.